 Liability was not at issue here, meaning everything proceeded on damages.
 But the driver had a limited insurance policy that would not fairly compensate the victim for his injuries.
-So a creative plaintiffs’ lawyer argued that it is a jury question as to whether the driver’s employer is responsible, because the employer had basically set the table for the car accident by overworking the driver and letting him drive home.
+So a creative plaintiffs’ lawyer argued that it is a jury question whether the driver’s employer is responsible because the employer had set the table for the car accident by overworking the driver and letting him drive home.

-This argument is a novel one.
-But it is held together by more than just duct tape and the magic of defense lawyers’ laughter: it makes some sense that a reasonable jury could find that the employer knew that its extremely fatigued employees posed foreseeable harm to themselves and other motorists when they drove home from work.
+This argument is novel.
+But it is held together by more than just duct tape and the magic of defense lawyers’ laughter: it makes some sense that a reasonable jury could find that the employer knew that its fatigued employees posed foreseeable harm to themselves and other motorists when they drove home from work.

-When you are trying to make new law, you have to dig around to try to find something somewhere that seems to be on point.
-Plaintiff’s lawyer did find a great case in Timbuktu Oregon that seemed on point.
+When you are trying to make new law, dig around to find something somewhere that seems on point.
+Plaintiff’s lawyer found a great case in Timbuktu Oregon that seemed on point.
 In Faverty v.
 McDonald’s Restaurants of Oregon, Inc., 892 P.2d 703 (Or.
 App.
-1995), a high school student who worked three shirts for a McDonald’s restaurant in a 24 hour period.
-Driving his car home, the boy fell asleep and hit someone head on, killing the boy and seriously injuring another driver.
+1995), a high school student who worked three shirts for a McDonald’s restaurant in a 24-hour period.
+Driving his car home, the boy fell asleep and hit someone head-on, killing the boy and seriously injuring another driver.

 Unfortunately, the unanimous Maryland Court of Appeals read the “floodgates” warning in Palsgraf and was in no mood to take on the invisible beast of stare decisis to make new, groundbreaking law:

-We adhere to the principles inherent in common-law negligence actions, and decline to find a duty on behalf of an employer to a third party, injured by a commuting employee, based solely on the fact that an employee’s fatigue was a foreseeable consequence of the employment.
-Insofar as Petitioners are maintaining that we should abandon long-standing principles, and use this case to fashion some type of judicially-imposed maximum working hours standard across all industries, we unequivocally decline to do so.
+We adhere to the principles inherent in common-law negligence actions and decline to find a duty on behalf of an employer to a third party, injured by a commuting employee, based solely on the fact that an employee’s fatigue was a foreseeable consequence of the employment.
+Where Petitioners maintain that we should abandon long-standing principles, and use this case to fashion some judicially-imposed maximum working hours standard across all industries, we unequivocally decline to do so.

 I’m very sympathetic to the plaintiff’s argument, but I’m probably with Judge Cardozo on this one, too.